 IAIM, makes available through its IARs, advisory services to meet most individual Client needs and objectives.
-It is the role of the IAR to meet with Clients and determine which option(s) are most suitable in assisting the Clients with meeting their investment needs.
+The IAR's role is to meet with Clients and determine which option(s) are most suitable in assisting the Clients with meeting their investment needs.
 Certain programs available through IAIM may be utilized by multiple Clients that have similar time horizons, needs and objectives.
 IAIM offers Clients the ability to place restrictions on their advisory account(s).
 In general, the restrictions may include security type, specific securities, and cash balance requirement.
-Under certain situations a restriction may prevent IAIM from providing investment choices to meet a Client's needs.
-In the event a restriction does impair IAIM's ability to manage a portfolio effectively the Client engagement may be terminated under the terms of the contract.
+Under certain situations, a restriction may prevent IAIM from providing investment choices to meet a Client's needs.
+In the event a restriction does impair IAIM's ability to manage a portfolio effectively, the Client engagement may be terminated under the terms of the contract.